In this Upload-Download Series, we’ll cover each major vendor:

 Sign in to your account at Ancestry and click on the DNA Results Summary link.

-Click on the Settings gear, at the far upper right hand corner of the summary page, just beneath your Ancestry user ID.
+Click on the Settings gear, at the far upper right-hand corner of the summary page, just beneath your Ancestry user ID.

-Click on the link for “Download Raw DNA Data.”
+Scroll way to the bottom and click on the link for “Download Raw DNA Data.”

 Enter your password and click on “I Understand,” after reading of course.